paleobiologycitationhelper/ghost-citations/rossi-2021/index.md

+# Citation Correction: Rossi et al. (2021)

+> **Frequently searched citation:**
-# Citation Correction: Rossi, V., McNamara, M.E., Webb, S.M., Ito, S., Wakamatsu, K., and Summers, A.P., 2021.
+> `"Rossi, V., McNamara, M.E., Webb, S.M., Ito, S., Wakamatsu, K., and Summers, A.P., 2021.
 Tissue-specific geometry and chemistry of modern and fossilized melanosomes reveal melanin evolution.
-Nature Communications, 12(1), p.4843.
+Nature Communications, 12(1), p.4843."

 ## Referenced Citation:
 **Rossi, V., McNamara, M.E., Webb, S.M., Ito, S., Wakamatsu, K., and Summers, A.P., 2021.**
 *Tissue-specific geometry and chemistry of modern and fossilized melanosomes reveal melanin evolution.*
 *Nature Communications*, 12(1), p.4843.

-## Note:
+## Notes:
 This citation does not correspond to any known publication in *Nature Communications*.
 A search of CrossRef, Nature.com, and scientific databases confirms that this title, volume, page number, and combination of authors does not exist.

 ## Intended Citation: